fagiolini/fagiolini.github.io/about.md

 ## about us
 ---

-we are a little family from italy with a long tradition in vegetarianism and veganism. we believe in frugality, caring and optimization. welcome onboard!
+we are a little family of three, annaviola, marina, lorenzo. we are from italy with a long tradition in vegetarianism and veganism. we believe in frugality, caring and optimization. welcome onboard!